 The average cost of quartz countertops ranges between $50 to over $150 per square foot.
-This cost is based on the type, size, edges, cut-outs and other modifications.
-The cost of a good quality quartz countertop ranges between $50 to $65 per square foot while that of better quartz countertop quality ranges between $65 to $75.
-If you are looking for the best quality quartz countertop, you’re likely to spend between $75 to $150 per square foot.
+This cost is based on the type, size, edges, cut-outs, and other modifications.
+The cost of a good quality quartz countertop ranges between $50 to $65 per square foot, while that of better quartz countertop quality ranges between $65 to $75.
+Therefore, if you are looking for the best quality quartz countertop, you’re likely to spend between $75 to $150 per square foot.

 What about the cost of quartz countertop installation?

 While the cost of quartz countertop installation differs based on the number of slabs and additional finishes, the quartz countertop installation cost is $125 per square foot.